-Many of our compatriots believe that the Nazi army completely and completely lacked military-technical equipment, and therefore, the Wehrmacht did not need to use Soviet military trophies, including tanks and other armored vehicles.
+Many of our compatriots believe that the Nazi army completely and completely lacked military-technical equipment, and therefore there is no need to use Soviet military trophies, including Tanks and other armored vehicles, the Wehrmacht was not.
 But this is not so.
 The Germans actively used Soviet equipment for a variety of purposes, including as samples, based on the characteristics of which it was possible to improve their own equipment.

 The Nazis used Soviet captured equipment in battles as well.
 However, one nuance is associated with this.
 The fact is that German tankers got into tanks that previously belonged to the Red Army, reluctantly.